FerozMahmud/FerozMahmud/README.md

 ![I am Web Developer](https://pbs.twimg.com/profile_banners/1409872623257935884/1632981711/1500x500)
-### Assalamu Alaiqum,
+<h3 align="center">Assalamu Alaiqum</h3>
-# I am Feroz Mahmud
+<h1 align="center">I am Feroz Mahmud</h1>
-## 👑 I'm a MERN Stack Developer from Bangladesh
+<h2 align="center">👑 I'm a MERN Stack Developer from Bangladesh</h2>

 <p>
 🖊️ Love to write code <br>
 📖 Like to learn new skills</p>

-I’m a MERN Stack developer who is passionate about making error-free websites with 100% client satisfaction.
+<p align="center">I’m a MERN Stack developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.
-Most of the time I work with ReactJS but some technologies I enjoy working with include NodeJS, JavaScript as well as TypeScript.
+Most of the time I work with ReactJS but some technologies I enjoy working with include NodeJS, JavaScript as well as TypeScript.</p>

 ![Profile views](https://gpvc.arturio.dev/FerozMahmud)